Larawiz/docs/docs/model-properties/seeders.md

 Sometimes you may have a seeder you want to skip for different reasons, like when some records already exist, or you already run it after a prior seeding run failed.

-To stop a seed method and continue to the next, invoke the use `skip()` method or the convenience methods `skipIf()` and `skipUnless()`.
+To stop a seed method and continue to the next, invoke the use `skip()` method or the convenience methods `skipWhen()` and `skipUnless()`.
 If you use an Eloquent Query Builder instance, it will check if there is any existing record for that query.

 ```php
 use App\Models\Podcast;